SteVwonder/dark-veil/README.md

 # Dark Veil Dice Roll Simulator

 This Python script simulates and visualizes the probability distribution of dice rolls in the Dark Veil system.
-It helps understand the statistical outcomes of different combinations of dice and rolls.
+It helps understand the statistical outcomes of different combinations of dice and actions.

 ## Features